 With men’s mental health a priority, many young people lacking male role models, and primary schools still reporting under 20% of their teaching staff are male, we should build a campaign to inspire more working class men to become primary school teachers.

-In the big centres of privilege, at Oxford and Cambridge and universities everywhere, societies should open up their cultures to build interactions and relationships between their student bubbles and the real world — to transcend the ‘town and gown’ division.
+In the big centres of privilege, at Oxford and Cambridge and universities everywhere, societies should open up their cultures to build interactions and relationships between their student bubbles and the real world — to transcend the ‘town and gown’ division, not just in those places but in our society at large.
 And with the generation gap widening, we need to do more to highlight the similarities between older and younger people, rather than the differences.

 And government in all its forms, far beyond the tinkering and negotiating of a technocratic Brexit, also has a role to play.
 There is already a strong social cohesion initiative in London’s City Hall.
 Sadiq Khan has appointed a Deputy Mayor for Social Integration and has led a conference focusing on bringing people together from across their many different life experiences for the benefit of the city as a whole.
 As new city region mayors are elected in 2017, they should follow that lead.